emtelgen/ccf23-testing/docs/sessions/01_introduction.md

 ### Program Overview

 The [syllabus](../index.md)" is the home page of this website and has a detailed schedule.
-Keep an eye on this schedule
+Keep an eye on the home page for updates!

   * Fall semester: Workshops (Pat Bills):
     * Schedule and expectation;
-    * session materials and activities, "textbook");
+    * website structure, session materials and activities, readings);
     * in-person meeting approx bi-weekly and excluding holidays;
     * our expectations.
   * Winter/Spring semester: Projects (Mahmoud Parvizi):